rdrg0/rails-challenge-backend/README.md

 ## Challenge Overview

 The challenge requires the implementation of a server and a client side app for an online store.
 The frontend and the backend apps communicate through a REST API.
 An existing MySQL database is provided wich comprises products and categories.
-Additionally,
+Additionally, search logic must be implemented serverside.

 ## Server side application